jasonmzx/SENG-Y3-Fall-2023/data-management-systems.md

   </summary>

   ![DB21](./static/DB_21.png)

+  > [!NOTE]
+  > Displays the COMPANY ER database schema as an ER diagram

 ### Relationship Types, Relationship Sets, Roles, and Structural Constraints
 - Can be defined as a subset of the Cartesian product of the entity Sets `E1 x E2 x ... x En` (cool xD)